 Economics at Caius

-Caius has a long tradition in economics: it has been established as a subject at Caius for over one hundred years.
+Caius has a long tradition in Economics: it has been established as a subject at Caius for over one hundred years.
 During this period, many famous economists have been Fellows and students at the College, including the Nobel Laureates Milton Friedman, Sir John Hicks, Joseph Stiglitz and Sir Richard Stone.
-Having come second out of all of the Cambridge Colleges for tripos results in economics last year, Caius is one of the leading colleges at which to study economics.
-In 2013-4, close to half of our students achieved an overall first class grade in the economics tripos - double the number compared with the university average.
-We work hard to ensure that you can achieve your potential.
+We pride ourselves on making sure that each student can achieve their full potential, which means that the College regularly achieves above average results in economics compared with the university average.

-Our college lecturers do most of the supervising for our economics undergraduates, although we do 'trade’ teaching with other colleges too so you’re always sure to have an expert supervisor.
-We have five teaching officers in our economics department.
+Our college lecturers do most of the supervising for our Economics undergraduates, although we do 'trade’ teaching with other colleges too so you’re always sure to have an expert supervisor.
+We have three Economics Fellows.
 Dr Victoria Bateman is Director of Studies in Part I and Part IIB.
-She teaches macroeconomics and economic history, and runs a Part I economics ‘reading group’ at the College which broadens knowledge beyond that of the syllabus.
-Her research focuses on historical analyses of market development and economic growth.
+She teaches macroeconomics and economic history.
+Her research focuses on historical analyses of market development and economic growth, feminist Economics and Brexit, and she regularly writes for the press, engaging with modern day policy issues and the latest economic challenges.
 Dr Clive Lawson is Director of Studies for Part IIA and his interests include economic methodology, organisational and collective learning, social theory and the philosophy of science.
 He supervises econometrics and statistics.
-Professor Richard Smith is Professor of Econometrics at the Faculty of Economics and supervises mathematics and advanced econometrics.
+Professor Richard Smith is a Professor of Econometrics and Emeritus Fellow.
 His research interests include hypothesis testing and model selection in econometrics.
-Professor Coen Teulings is a leading figure in economic policymaking and an expert in areas such as Labour Economics.
+This means that, altogether, the interests of our Fellows span everything from statistics and economic theory to economic history and political economy.

 We welcome applications from prospective students of all backgrounds and nationalities.
-Mathematics is a tool that most economists now use extensively and so economics students need to be confident in their use of mathematical tools such as differential calculus, matrix algebra and statistics.
-It is essential for A Level applicants to have A2 Maths and highly desirable for them to have Further Maths too.
-Other skills (such as analytical ability and literacy) are also essential but an Economics A level is not required; in fact, many of our very best students did not study Economics at school.
-We will, however, expect our candidates to understand basic economic concepts whether or not they have studied economics at school and this knowledge can be acquired e.g. by reading school-level economics texts and/or reading The Economist or similar magazines/newspapers regularly.
+Mathematics is a tool that most economists now use extensively and so Economics students need to be confident in their use of mathematical tools such as differential calculus, matrix algebra and statistics.
+It is essential for A Level applicants to have A Level Maths, and Further Maths is also desirable too.
+Other skills (such as analytical ability and literacy) are also essential but an Economics A Level is not required; in fact, many of our very best students did not study Economics at school.
+We will, however, expect our candidates to understand basic economic concepts whether or not they have studied Economics at school and this knowledge can be acquired e.g. by reading school-level Economics texts and/or reading The Economist or similar magazines/newspapers regularly.

 Academic potential is our only selection criterion.
-The information we use in assessing academic potential includes personal statements, school references, interview performance, examination results (including AS modular marks, when taken) and admissions test performance.
+The information we use in assessing academic potential includes personal statements, school references, interview performance, examination results (including any exams taken at school) and admissions test performance.

 All applicants for Economics at Cambridge will be expected to sit the pre-interview written assessment.
 More details can be found on the University website.
 Please note that this university test will now replace the admissions test which applicants to Gonville & Caius have traditionally sat at the time of interview.
 This means that students will only be required to take one test: the same as that being taken by all applicants to Cambridge for the Economics Tripos.